Almost every single job interview starts with the same question. “Can you tell me about yourself?”

-It’s up to the candidate to decide what they think is the most important information to tell the hiring manager because it is completely open-ended.
+It’s up to the candidate to decide what they think is the most vital information to tell the hiring manager because it is entirely open-ended.

 That can feel like a lot of pressure when you’re trying to make a great first impression.

 While it may seem like it’s impossible to know exactly what the hiring manager means when they say, “Tell me about yourself.”

 You can use a formula every time you interview to ensure that you include the correct information and exclude details that are unimportant to your story.